-Over time the PICC service has evolved and now could better be known as a Vascular Access Service.
+Over time the PICC (percutaneously inserted central catheter) service has evolved and now could better be known as a vascular access service.
 The team now places a range of vascular devices including midlines and peripheral cannula.
-Midline devices are specialist cannulas placed in the upper arm that can remain in place for 6-10 weeks and don’t require x-ray for confirmation of correct site.
-Midlines were placed in 54% of patients in 2017-2018 allowing the team to be more productive as PICC line insertion is more time intensive.
+Midline devices are specialist cannulas placed in the upper arm that can remain in place for 6-10 weeks.
+They don’t require an X-ray for confirmation of the correct site.

 The service runs an ‘open door’ policy for patients in the community who have devices placed by the team.
 Patients can contact the service by phone for advice and make appointments to see a member of staff for any concerns about their lines.
-We have surveillance and troubleshooting of devices for inpatients and the service is integral to the Outpatients Antimicrobial Team (OPAT), Diabetic foot clinics and the Nutritional Team providing access for parenteral nutrition.
+We carry out surveillance and troubleshooting of devices for inpatients.
+The service is integral to the outpatients antimicrobial team (OPAT), diabetic foot clinics, and the nutritional team providing access for parenteral nutrition.

 Its scope also includes:

-- Assessment of patient for right device choice
+- assessment of patients for right device choice

-- Placement of devices (PICC, midline, cannulae or central line)
+- placement of devices (PICC, midline, cannula or central line)

 - dressing administration